4.7

 What is the food like?

 Breakfasts are typically eggs, fresh bread, jam, honey and coffee or tea, while for lunch you’ll carry fresh products and sandwiches provided by your guesthouse.
 On Day 6 you will get the chance to taste a variety of regional dishes and produce at the world class farm-to-table restaurant Mrizi i Zanave, a leader in Albania's slow food movement.
-Dinner is always a warm and filling meal after a big day of hiking, and courses often come in meze form and are served with vegetables, freshly baked bread, homemade cheeses, local wines and (of course) Raki.
+Dinner is always a warm and filling meal after a big day of hiking, and courses often come in meze form and are served with vegetables, freshly baked bread and homemade cheeses.
+Local wines and (of course) Raki are often available to purchase too.
 There are snacks available to purchase locally but if you'd like specific things then please bring them from home.

 Vegetarians and other dietary requirements and allergies can be catered for - please just request on your passenger info form.
 Please be aware that options for vegans will be limited.